What to do if you have a cycling crash?

 What to do after a collision

-It can all be rather confusing following a collision with a vehicle or other road user, and it's may not be too clear what you have to do.
-To make it easier, Cycle-SOS who run the Cycling UK free incident line have created this informative video to help you know what to do if you have been injured in a collision with another road user.
+It can all be rather confusing following a collision with a vehicle or other road user, and it may not be too clear what you have to do.
+To make it easier, Cycle-SOS, which runs the Cycling UK free incident line, has created this informative video to help you know what to do if you have been injured in a collision with another road user.

 What should you do?

-Cycling UK members will be better able to avoid collisions through experience, anticipation, and technique, but if the unfortunate does occur, it’s best to be well prepared.
-Despite what some of the media would have us believe, the benefits of cycling far outweigh the risks and overall, cycling is far more likely to improve well-being than to compromise it.
+Cycling UK members will be better able to avoid collisions through experience, anticipation and technique, but if the unfortunate does occur, it’s best to be prepared.
+Despite what some of the media would have us believe, the benefits of cycling far outweigh the risks, and overall, cycling is far more likely to improve wellbeing than to compromise it.

 Collisions occur due to lack of attention and impatience.
-If a road user was prepared to lengthen a journey by the time it takes to take a second or more careful observations or allow a gap in traffic to appear or hold back from a pass, the roads would be safer places for the more vulnerable.
+If a road user was prepared to lengthen a journey by the time it takes to take a second or more careful observations or allow a gap in traffic to appear or hold back from a pass, the roads would be safer places for more vulnerable users.

 - Stop